andreami96/ACT-challs/littlerev/README.md

    - _Manual:_ run gdb and step manually until the correct value is stored in a register, then print it as a character.
 Better than doing calculations manually but can still be tedious.

-   - _Automated with .gdbinit:_ gdb commands can be automated with a .gdbinit file.
+   - _Automated:_ gdb commands can be automated with a .gdbinit file.
 As an example, here are the commands for the first character of the password:

      ```
      b *0x40069c